This Web Page is: King Edward's School (Last revised 1/2/09)

 photographs which may take some time to load.

-account of my school days at K.E.S. in the 1950s – to the best of my
+narrative gives an account of my school days at K.E.S. in the 1950s – to the

-the benefit of our daughters, but subsequently expanded and a version was
+written for the benefit of our daughters, but subsequently expanded and a

 to many Old Edwardians for comments and corrections.
 This is, of course, a personal memoir and